CanonicalLtd/maas-docs/en/installconfig-region.md

 Increasing the number of worker in larger environments where there are multiple rack controllers should increase the performance of the Region by allowing more workers to handle internal communication between the Region and the Rack controllers.

 !!!
 Note:
     Increasing the number of workers will also increase the number of required database connections by 11 per extra worker.
-This may required PostgreSQL to have an increased number of allowed connections; please see [High Availability][PostgreSQL HA] for more information.
+This may required PostgreSQL to have an increased number of allowed connections; please see [PostgreSQL High Availability section][manage-ha-region] for more information to increase the connections.

 To increase the number of workers, simply edit ```regiond.conf (/etc/maas/regiond.conf)``` and set ```num_workers```.
 For example: